Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

 Yes, I have observed my parents in a financial crisis.
-It was the worst experience for them.
+It was the worst experience for all of us.

 b.
 Have you ever appreciated their selfless act for your sake?
 If yes, how?